Av0cad0T0ast/Markdown-Basics/linksandimages.md

 [Google](https://www.google.com)

-This creates a clickable link with the text "Link Text" that directs users to (https://www.google.com).
+This creates a clickable link with the text "Google" that directs users to (https://www.google.com).

 ---